EMCID Awards $46,500 in Grants

 Twelve Honored as Officers of the Year

 The East Montgomery County Improvement District recognized 12 local Officers of the Year at its annual Law Enforcement Appreciation Dinner held Monday, February 27 at the EMCID Complex in New Caney.
 The 13th annual event honored officers who were selected by their superiors from the local school districts and college, city police departments, the Constable’s Office, Montgomery County Sheriff’s Office, and the Texas Department of Public Safety.
 EMCID President and CEO Frank McCrady and Brenda Webb, Chairman of the Board, presented the officers with trophies and gift bags with items donated from local businesses.

 Rock the Ranch Coming to EMC

 Rock the Ranch Music Festival is ready to excite audiences in New Caney, Texas this May!
-Set to be an annual event hosted by the East Montgomery County Improvement District and produced by 542 Entertainment Inc, the inaugural event will take place May 12 and 13 in the heart of the new Valley Ranch Town Center at the Grand Parkway and Interstate 69.
+Set to be an annual event hosted by the East Montgomery County Improvement District, the inaugural event will take place May 12 and 13 in the heart of the new Valley Ranch Town Center at the Grand Parkway and Interstate 69.

 EMCID to Construct New Facility

 EMCID's Board of Directors voted at its December meeting to proceed with plans to build a new, larger facility in the 240-acre mixed use development known as the Valley Ranch Town Center.
 The approximately 79,000 sq. ft. building would replace the existing 33,000 sq. ft. facility and would accommodate future growth and community needs.
 Details about the facility were made available in the District’s quarterly newsletter, The Insider, and at public events held in October and earlier this month.